microsoft/playwright/docs/src/test-configuration.md

 - `testIgnore`: Glob patterns or regular expressions that should be ignored when looking for the test files.
 For example, `'**/test-assets'`.
 - `testMatch`: Glob patterns or regular expressions that match test files.
 For example, `'**/todo-tests/*.spec.ts'`.
 By default, Playwright Test runs `.*(test|spec)\.(js|ts|mjs)` files.
 - `timeout`: Time in milliseconds given to each test.
+- `webServer`: Launch a web server before the tests start
 - `workers`: The maximum number of concurrent worker processes to use for parallelizing tests.

 You can specify these options in the configuration file.